 In an anisotropic mesh the elements align to the principal curvature directions, i.e., they are elongated along the minimum curvature direction and shortened along the maximum curvature direction (see Chapter 5).
-Anisotropic triangle remeshes of a given target complexity can easily be produced by incrementally decimating the input model down to a desired target complexity.
+Anisotropic triangle remeshes of a given target complexity can easily be produced by incrementally decimating the input model down to a desired target complexity (see also Section 9).
 No matter whether one uses quadric error metrics, (one-sided) Hausdorff-distance, or the normal deviation to rank the priorities of removal operations, the result will always be an anisotropic triangle mesh that naturally aligns to the principal curvature directions.
 The remeshes that are produced by this method satisfy the definition of being anisotropic, but unfortunately they do not convey the orthogonal structure of the curvature lines.
-To produce such a structure, it is usually better to first compute a quadrangular remesh.
-If necessary, this quadrangle mesh can then be triangulated, e.g., by inserting the shorter of the two diagonals of each quadrangle.
-There are a number of approaches for producing quadrangular remeshes of an input model.
-In the following sections, we will elaborate on a method that tracks an orthogonal net of principal curvature lines on a mesh to produce an anisotropic quadrangulation that is aligned to the curvature directions.
+To produce such a structure, it is usually better to first compute a quadrangle remesh.